Infectious Disorders

 Macronutrients, vitamins, and micronutrients.
 Creating parenteral nutrition solutions that mimic enteral nutrition is difficult due to solubility issues, incompatibility issues, photo-degradation of components, and the lack of knowledge of definite levels of nutrients to meet the demands of patients.
 Essential for complete nutrition are macro minerals (electrolytes), vitamins, and micro minerals (trace elements).

 Two parenteral vitamin solutions are available for use in infants in the United States: MVI Pediatrics® (AstraZeneca Pharmaceuticals) and INFUVITE® Pediatric (Boucherville, Quebec, Canada).
 Both contain water and fat-soluble vitamins.
 Of particular importance in patients with intestinal failure and those on parenteral nutrition are the fat-soluble vitamins A, D, E, and K (57).
-The micronutrients such as zinc, copper, selenium, and iodine should be added to parenteral nutrition in very low birth weight infants within a few days after birth.
-Parenteral supplementation of iron, manganese, chromium, and molybdenum is rarely needed in very low birth weight infants but should be considered in patients with intestinal failure that requires prolonged total or near total parenteral nutrition.
+Micronutrients such as zinc, copper, selenium, and iodine should be added to parenteral nutrition in infants with very low birth weight within a few days after birth.
+Parenteral supplementation of iron, manganese, chromium, and molybdenum is rarely needed in infants with very low birth weight but should be considered in patients with intestinal failure that requires prolonged total or near total parenteral nutrition.
 Parenteral iron requirements are estimated to be 200 to 250 mcg/kg/d in preterm infants and 50 to 100 mcg/kg/d in term infants.
-Iron supplementation should be preferably given via enteral route (35).
+Iron supplementation should be preferably given via the enteral route (34).

-Trace elements are necessary in many aspects of cell function: enzyme activity, protein and lipid metabolism, immune and inflammatory healing modulation, thyroid and other endocrine functions, and development of the central nervous system.
+Trace elements are necessary for many aspects of cell function: enzyme activity, protein and lipid metabolism, immune and inflammatory healing modulation, thyroid and other endocrine functions, and development of the central nervous system.

 In children receiving parenteral nutrition, especially preterm infants, supplementation of electrolytes should be adjusted according to their serum values.